 One of the loveliest aspects of nature is that everything in it has a use — the nasty, rotting zucchini as well as the lavender sprouting scented blossoms in the backyard.

-What is compost?
+What is Compost?

 Compost is decomposed organic material that is produced when bacteria in soil break down garbage and biodegradable trash, resulting in a product rich in minerals that is an ideal garden or landscaping amendment.

-• For one, it’s free.
-You get to use kitchen waste, lawn clippings, leaves and other vegetation that would otherwise get thrown away.
+- For one, it’s free.
+You get to use kitchen waste, lawn clippings, leaves, and other vegetation that would otherwise get thrown away.
 In fact, you might even save money on landfill fees.

-• Potting mixes and soils that are rich in compost produce vigorous plants regardless of whether you’re growing vegetables, growing herbs or organic rose gardening.
+- Potting mixes and soils that are rich in compost produce vigorous plants regardless of whether you’re growing vegetables, growing herbs, or organic rose gardening.

-• Adding compost improves soil fertility and stimulates healthy root development in plants.
+- Adding compost improves soil fertility and stimulates healthy root development in plants.
 The organic matter provided in compost provides food for microorganisms, which keeps the soil in a healthy, balanced condition.

-• Compost loosens clay soils and helps sandy soils retain water
+- Compost loosens clay soils and helps sandy soils retain water

-• No need to add fertilizer — just mix compost into the soil.
+- No need to add fertilizer — just mix compost into the soil.
 Compost contains nutrients that plants need for optimum growth, such as nitrogen, phosphorus, and potassium.
-And it’s an especially good supplier of micronutrients that are needed in small quantities such as boron, cobalt, copper, iodine, iron, manganese, molybdenum and zinc.
+And it’s an especially good supplier of micronutrients that are needed in small quantities such as boron, cobalt, copper, iodine, iron, manganese, molybdenum, and zinc.

-• It feels good.
+- It feels good.
 When else can you turn trash into treasure?
 Plus, scraps stay out of the landfill, reducing your footprint.

 You mix yard and kitchen waste in a pile or bin and provide the right conditions to encourage decomposition.